 On May 16 we met a few friends for a hike on San Bruno Mountain.
-This is a state park covering 2400 acres representing an island of rugged open space in the middle of a highly urbanized environment.
+This is a state park covering 2,400 acres, an island of rugged open space in the middle of a highly urbanized environment.
 It is also home to a number of plants and animals that are endemic to the mountain.

 It promised to be a warm sunny day as we departed Berkeley, but when we parked at the trail head we were confronted with a chilly and blustery wind with fog billowing over the ridge.
 I promptly broke out all my layers.
 We hiked the Summit Loop Trail starting at the parking lot just off of Guadalupe Canyon Parkway.